Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Simulation results

 \subsection{Tradeoff between achievable rates and power consumption}

-The total achievable rate and power consumption of the considered schemes versus $\bar{n}$ are evaluated numerically in Fig. \ref{fig_perf_vs_nbar} for $L=40$, $K = 8$, $N_r = 64$, $N_t=4$, $N = 8$, $\bar{n}=\{1,2,\ldots,8\}$, and $\rho = 50$ dBm.
-From Fig. \ref{fig_perf_vs_nbar}, the following observations can be noted: \begin{itemize} \item The total achievable rate and power consumption of the fixed-activation HBF with $n_l=N$ and those of the AS scheme remain unchanged with $\bar{n}$ because $N$ and $N_r^{\text{AS}}$ RF chains, respectively, are always active at every AP.
-In contrast, those of the other schemes depend on $\bar{n}$.
-Specifically, as $\bar{n}$ increases, both the total achievable rate and power consumption of the fixed-activation HBF scheme with $n_l = \bar{n}$, proposed ARFA, and APS schemes increase to approach those of the fixed-activation HBF with $n_l=N$.
+The total achievable rate and power consumption of the considered schemes versus $\bar{n}$ are evaluated numerically in Fig.\ \ref{fig_perf_vs_nbar} for $L=32$, $K = 8$, $N_r = 64$, $N = 8$, $\bar{n}=\{1,2,\ldots,8\}$, and $\rho = 40$ dBm.
+From Fig.\ \ref{fig_perf_vs_nbar}, the following observations can be noted: \begin{itemize} \item {The total achievable rate and power consumption of the fixed-activation HBF with $n_l=N$ and those of the AS scheme remain unchanged with $\bar{n}$ because $N$ and $N_r^{\text{AS}}$ RF chains, respectively, are always active at every AP.} In contrast, those of the other schemes depend on $\bar{n}$.
+Specifically, as $\bar{n}$ increases, both the total achievable rate and power consumption of the fixed-activation HBF scheme with $n_l = \bar{n}$, the proposed ARFA, and the APS schemes increase to approach those of the fixed-activation HBF with $n_l=N$.

-\item In Fig. \ref{fig_rate_vs_nbar}, the proposed ARFA schemes perform closest to the fixed-activation HBF scheme with $n_l=N$, even for a small $\bar{n}$.
+\item In Fig.\ \ref{fig_rate_vs_nbar}, the proposed ARFA schemes perform closest to the fixed-activation HBF scheme with $n_l=N$, especially for a small $\bar{n}$.
 In terms of power consumption, they require slightly higher power than the APS scheme.
-However, their EEs are comparable, as seen in Figs. \ref{fig_perf_vs_Pt} and \ref{fig_perf_vs_L}, owing to the efficient use of RF chains.
-Furthermore, for $\bar{n} \ge 4$, the AS scheme has the lowest power consumption at the cost of the smallest total achievable rate.
+However, the EEs of SC-ARFA and APS are comparable, as shown in Figs.\ \ref{fig_perf_vs_Pt} and \ref{fig_perf_vs_L}, owing to the efficient use of RF chains.
+Furthermore, for $\bar{n} \ge 2$, the AS scheme has the lowest power consumption at the cost of the smallest total achievable rate.

-\item For the optimal performance-power consumption tradeoff in the assumed environment, $\bar{n}=2$ can be chosen in the proposed TS- and FS-aided C-ARFA and SV-based SC-ARFA schemes to achieve $70.7$--$71.5\%$ power reduction with only approximately $2.7$--$3.7\%$ performance loss.
-With $\bar{n}=1$, only a single RF chain on average is turned on at each AP, resulting in performance losses of $8.4\%$, $12.5\%$, $13.3\%$, $22.5\%$, $36.5\%$, $28.9\%$, and $14.6\%$ in the TS-, FS-aided C-ARFA, SV-, PL-based SC-ARFA, APS, fixed-activation HBF with $n_l=\bar{n}$, and AS schemes, respectively, compared to the case of $n_l = N$.
+\item For the optimal performance--power consumption tradeoff in the assumed environment, $\bar{n} \in [2,4]$ can be chosen in the proposed ARFA schemes to achieve a significant power reduction with marginal performance loss.
+In particular, for $\bar{n}=4$, the performance loss is only $1.4-4.8\%$.
+With $\bar{n}=1$, only a single RF chain on average is turned on at each AP, and a significant loss in the achievable rate is observed for the proposed ARFA with respect to the fixed-activation HBF with $n_l = N$.

 \end{itemize}